Richard Leppla: Operation Barbarossa

-After a period of hospitalisation in December 1942 Leppla was assigned to command Jagdfliegerschule 5 (later renamed JG 105), a position he held until August 1943.
+After a period of hospitalization in December 1942 Leppla was assigned to command Jagdfliegerschule 5 (later renamed JG 105), a position he held until August 1943.

 In April 1945 Leppla was then appointed Geschwaderkommodore of Jagdgeschwader 6.
 When the war ended, Leppla was interned by Soviet forces, remaining in captivity until 1950.

 He then served in the West German Air Force, reaching the rank of Oberst before retiring from active service in 1972.

 Leppla flew over 500 combat missions and claimed 68 victories (13 on the western front and the 55 on the Russian front).